 Important Travel Document Information – Please Read

+The processing of a Netherlands Visa can take up to 12 weeks during busy seasons.
 We strongly advise to apply as soon as possible to ensure that you are approved for a visa to the Netherlands in time for your trip.
-You will not be allowed on your flight without a valid visa document.

-A Schengen Visa is an official travel document which allows travel to The Netherlands.
-It allows a person to travel to any country in the Schengen Area.
-For stays of up to 90 days for tourism or business purposes.
+A Schengen Visa is an official travel document which allows travel to the Netherlands or any other countries in the Schengen region.

-Your long-stay visa must be for a period of three months to one year, regardless of the length of your anticipated stay.
-You must apply for a residence permit at a prefecture in order to prolong your stay beyond the duration of your visa.
+Your long-stay visa is for a period of three months to one year, regardless of the length of your anticipated stay.

 The long-stay visa is comparable to a Schengen visa throughout its validity term, allowing you to travel and remain in the Schengen area outside of the Netherlands for up to 90 days in any 180-day period, under the same circumstances as if you had a Schengen visa.